Talentica/HungryHippos/Readme.md

  | tns:maximum-shard-file-size-in-bytes | 200428800 | Maximum size of the sharding file in bytes |
  | tns:maximum-no-of-shard-buckets-size | 20 | Maximum number of buckets user wants to create |

+# Note :
+A bucket represents a container for a key or a combination of keys.
+The Sharding module creates a number of buckets mentioned in property `tns:maximum-no-of-shard-buckets-size`.
+Each record sharding module processes will be mapped to one of these buckets based on the key or combination of keys.

 ### Sharding-module Execution

 ### Command :